5 Years 6 Months

 B.V.Sc full form is Bachelor of Veterinary Science which deals with the health and well-being of animals.
-Veterinary doctors or veterinarians is what the BVSc graduates are called.
+Veterinary doctors or veterinarians are what the BVSc graduates are called.
 These veterinary doctors medicate diseased animals and help them recover.
 They also perform operations if the animal is injured or hurt.
 Bachelor of veterinary science subjects deals with the treatment of a range of different animals from domestic pets to farmyard animals and forest animals and combines an array of subjects like anatomy and animal behaviour.

 Bachelor of Veterinary Science and Animal Husbandry or BVSc and AH is an undergraduate degree.
-This course handles animal physiology, anatomy, animal health and almost anything that deals with animals.
+This course handles animal physiology, anatomy, animal health, and almost anything that deals with animals.
 Veterinary science is one of the oldest courses in the world and has been in practice for more than 1000 years.
 Veterinary science is one of the very important courses which basically deals with animal health and its caring.
 With the growth in technology in the present world, the demand for BVSc Jobs has grown 10 fold.

 Veterinarian: A veterinarian, also known as a veterinary surgeon or veterinary physician, is a medical professional who practices veterinary medicine.
 They manage a wide range of health conditions and injuries in non-human animals.

 The course duration is 5½ years with the courses divided into 10 semesters.
-This course includes a mandatory internship which usually spans for 6 months.
+This course includes a mandatory internship which usually spans 6 months.
 Candidates seeking admission to the BVSc course are required to meet certain eligibility criteria.
 This veterinary course is also referred to as BVSc & AH i.e., Bachelor of Veterinary Sciences & Animal Husbandry.
 This course is also referred to as a veterinary doctor course.

 Relevance in Job roles: Candidates holding a Bachelor of Veterinary Science degree are eligible to work in Veterinary Clinics.
-This course infixes the students with necessary analytical and diagnostic skills necessary for accurate treatment of animals.
+This course infixes the students with necessary analytical and diagnostic skills necessary for the accurate treatment of animals.